*This was a sponsored trip provided by Fathom Travel: Travel with Purpose. However, all opinions are my own.

 That’s a huge impact in just 6 short weeks.

-I am forever changed from this experience.
+I am forever changed by this experience.
 When I left, I felt like I was leaving a piece of my heart in the Dominican Republic.
 I left with a desire to strengthen my Spanish and return with the rest of my family.
 I told my husband that there’s something very special about the people who live in Puerto Plata.
 They are proud of their community, they are full of love, and accepting of all walks of life.